percona/everest-doc/docs/upgrade_operators.md

 # Upgrade database operators

-Starting with Percona Everest 1.2.0, the intuitive UI allows you to upgrade database operators and all their components in any namespace with a single-click.
+Starting with Percona Everest 1.2.0, the intuitive UI allows you to upgrade all the database operators and their components in any namespace with a single-click.

 ## Before you upgrade